alejandraluaces/TIY_Application/source/past.md

 ### Why it matters

-Through zookeeping I learned a lot about learning.
-I observed that I could retain and recall with a much higher rate of success by practically applying when I learned immediately after I learned it.
+During collge, I learned a lot about learning.
+I noticed that in my zoo classes, I was able to retain and recall information with a much higher rate of success by practically applying when I learned immediately after I learned it.

-In math class, I spent weeks being lectured, and would bomb the exams.
+In math class, I spent weeks being lectured without any practical application, and would bomb the exams.
 No wonder.

-These experiences are what got me really caring about education.
+These experiences are what got me really caring about our broken education system, and how humans learn.

 ---

 ## Software
-I was feeling frustrated by my failed attempt at higher education, so I started seeking out educational opportunities within my community: attending bootstrapper breakfasts (even though I had no idea what that meant), and Tampa.rb.
+I was feeling frustrated by my failed attempt at higher education, so I started seeking out learning opportunities in my community: attending bootstrapper breakfasts (even though I had no idea what that meant at the time), and the Tampa.rb meetup.
 There, I met Gavin Stark and Jason Perry, who told me about 8th Light's apprenticeship program.

 My web design career started when Cory Foy offered me a design apprenticeship with 8th Light.
 If you're reading this, Cory: thanks for taking a chance on me! <3

 ### 8th Light
 I spent nine months as Justin Herrick's apprentice in 8th Light's intensive design apprenticeship program in Tampa, Florida.

-My experience was pretty unique in that my mentor (Justin) wasn't a designer, but a developer.
+My experience was pretty unique in that my mentor wasn't a designer, but a developer.
 This gave me a really unique insights into the development process and an analytical bent that I still possess to this day.
-It also forced me to teach myself, using remote feedback
+My apprenticeship was also unique in that it was remote, which forced me to teach myself, using e-mail feedback and Skype hangouts to course-correct.

-I overing design fundamentals, front-end development, and user experience research.
+The program itself covered design fundamentals, front-end development, and user experience research.
 I also planned and hosted 8th Light University events which took place weekly, featured a speaker, and ended with an open-office, collaborative working session.

 ### Freelancing
 During my time freelancing, I worked mostly to establish brand kits for small, creative businesses and Etsy merchants.